gt-cs3220/gt-cs3220.github.io/assignment3.md

 You and your partner should submit the same version of the zip file.

-Please download your submitted file and verify whether your zip file contains all the files and runs correctly.
-If your verilog design is missing, we will contact you to get missing files but each time we contact you, you will lose 5%.

 Please make it sure your code is running "tests/test5.hex" and submit the compiled version of test5.hex

  Grading:

- First 4 test cases will count for 0.5 point and test 5 will count for 3 points.
  If your design does not pass synthesization and implementation, you will get only 50% of your score.